 Editor’s Note: The following biweekly column is sponsored and written by Disrupt Fitness.

-Again, we invite you to “Ask The Trainer” any fitness questions you may have!
+Lastly, we invite you to “Ask The Trainer” any fitness questions you may have!
 You, the reader, have the opportunity to ask our trainers and specialist your questions related to health and fitness.
-Send all questions to firstname.lastname@example.org.
-Or check out one of our trainers who focus on nutrition to help you get and stay healthy!
+Send all questions to email@example.com.

 The views and opinions expressed in the column are those of the author and do not necessarily reflect the views of ARLnow.com.